rdsq/pip-requirements/README.md

 ## Context Menu

+You can click on any row in your requirements file to:

-- `Install Pip Package` to install the package
+- `Install Pip Package` install the package
-- `View Pip Package In Browser` to open the package page in browser on [pypi.org](https://pypi.org/)
+- `View Pip Package In Browser` open the package page in browser on [pypi.org](https://pypi.org/)

+You can also use context menu on any requirements file in explorer

 ## Settings